 The Scorecard: The Mavericks enter the 2021 fall season riding a bit of a high after playing their way to the Class 4A state title game as a No. 5 seed.
 Though the Mavericks ultimately fell 3-1 to sixth-seeded Palmer Ridge, they put together quite the campaign to get there as they finished their season 13-4.
 They’ll bring back top talent in seniors Quincey Coyle and Morgan Munro, who collectively earned 353 kills last season.
 “I am very excited for this year,” Martinez said.
 “I think we have some good talent that is returning and some great talent coming in so I believe that we will be a solid team.”

 Silver Creek Raptors

-Teams and trends: Bishop Machebeuf, Colorado Academy, Faith Christian, Jefferson Academy, Kent Denver, Lutheran, Manual, Peak to Peak, Prospect Ridge, SkyView Academy, St. Mary’s Academy and Stargate School.
+Teams and trends: Bishop Machebeuf, Colorado Academy, Faith Christian, Jefferson Academy, Kent Denver, Lutheran, Manual, Peak to Peak, Prospect Ridge Academy, SkyView Academy, St. Mary’s Academy and Stargate School.
 Prospect Ridge Academy excelled in the league competition last season, finishing 9-2 and managing second behind Lutheran.
 Peak to Peak and Jefferson Academy finished the season in the middle of the pack.

 Jefferson Academy Jaguars